h01d/hello-world/README.md

       <details>
       <summary>GitHub Flow</summary>
       <br>
       GitHub Flow is a simple, lightweight strategy for small teams and quick relases.
-It emphasizes small teams and quick releases.
 It also emphasizes small, frequent commits to the main branch, ensuring it's always deployable.
 This stategy is flexible and promotes fast feedback loops.
       <br>
       <br>
       With this flow we maintain main and usually other branches accompanying it like bug fixes and features branches.<br><br>